What is the Notice of Intent to File Suit (NOI) in a Hospital Negligence Case?

 Within 154 days of the receipt of the Notice of Intent, the defendant must respond with a written description of the reasons why the claim is not applicable, and why the defendant was not negligent.

-At the law firm of Cochran, Kroll & Associates, P.C. we are prepared to either help you settle your claim early or take it to trial.
+At the law firm of Cochran, Kroll & Associates, P.C., we are prepared to either help you settle your claim early or take it to trial.
 Our goal is to get you the best settlement possible.
-Call us at 1-866-MICH-LAW (1-866-642-4529) for a free initial consultation.
+Call us at (866) 868-3779 for a free initial consultation.